GrimReaperG/exercises/viz.md

 ### Extra credit

-  - Include additional data to make the visualization more comprehensive, and document your sources.
+  - Support interactive drilldown by both country of origin and food category.